laravel/docs/notifications.md

                     ->content('This will be sent to #other');
     }

-You can also use an image instead of an emoji:
+You may also use an image as your logo instead of an emoji:

     /**
      * Get the Slack representation of the notification.